eProsima/Discovery-Server-docs/docs/HelloWorldExample.rst

 `UDP client case <#udp-transport-code-setup-of-a-client>`_.
 Note that here the *server_address* locator specifies 65215 as a logical port and 9843 as a physical one.
 The reason behind this is that TCP transport was devised in order to allow a single TCP connection tunnel several participants traffic through it.
-In order to differenciate each participant sharing the connection a *logical port concept* was introduced.
+In order to differentiate each participant sharing the connection, a *logical port concept* was introduced.
 The transport will understand that must connect to the physical port (using TCP protocol) and rely meta traffic to the logical port 65215 which is the meta traffic mailbox of the server we are interested in.